ancybjohn02/vehicle_cut_in_detection-learning/README.md

 **Overview**
 -----------

-This project focuses on detecting vehicle cut-ins by leveraging computer vision and machine learning techniques with two renowned autonomous driving datasets: Nuscenes and Argoverse.
-Our goal is to develop a robust, real-time system that enhances road safety and autonomous vehicle performance.
-Key components include a Trajectory Prediction module that forecasts future vehicle trajectories using deep learning, a Speed, Acceleration, and Distance Calculation module utilizing the Argoverse dataset, and a Cut-in Detection module that identifies cut-ins based on calculated speed, acceleration, and distance metrics.
+This project focuses on detecting vehicle cut-ins by leveraging advanced computer vision and machine learning techniques to enhance road safety and improve the decision-making capabilities of autonomous vehicles.
+By utilizing two renowned autonomous driving datasets, NuScenes and Argoverse, the system is trained and evaluated under realistic traffic scenarios to ensure robustness and reliability.
+The proposed framework integrates multiple components, including a Trajectory Prediction Module that forecasts future vehicle movements using deep learning models, a Speed, Acceleration, and Distance Calculation Module that derives dynamic motion parameters from trajectory data, and a Cut-in Detection Module that identifies potential cut-in events based on these motion cues.
+Together, these modules work cohesively to build a real-time, intelligent system capable of detecting risky lane-change behaviors, thereby contributing to safer and more efficient autonomous driving systems.

 **Folder Structure**
 -------------------